-In this exploding landscape of customer centricity, the customer journey, that used to live a somewhat quiet and peaceful life on a wall at a design-, UX- or CX department, is now finding its way into the product, marketing, sales and management teams.
-Customer journey mapping is soon a prerequisite in any key workshop worth mentioning, and searching for people with “customer journey” in their title on LinkedIn, will give you nearly a million hits.
-This is fantastic!
-It really is.
+The customer journey used to live a somewhat quiet and somewhat peaceful life tucked away on a wall in a design-, UX-, or CX department.
+Now, in this growing and demanding landscape of customer-centricity, it is finding its way into the product, marketing, sales, and management teams.
+Customer journey mapping will soon be a prerequisite in any important workshop worth mentioning.
+And searching for people with “customer journey” in their title on LinkedIn will give you nearly a million hits.
+The future of the CX community has never looked better!

 Two ways of looking at the customer journey

-The most common way to work with, and look at, the customer journey is horizontally, going from left to right.
+The most common way to work with and look at the customer journey is horizontal, going from left to right.
 Let’s say that you start by mapping your customer’s actions.
-At the upper left corner you will find the customer is realizing a problem, followed by the customer looking for possible solutions to this problem and after that the customer is comparing existing offers available on the market.
-Then the customer is moving into consideration, then decision and BAM!, into on-boarding.

-Now, when the customer is entering your offer, you follow her/him, step-by-step, throughout the experience and the customer journey will probably end with the customer leaving and off-boarding.
+In the upper-left corner, you will find the customer realizing a problem, followed by the customer looking for possible solutions to this problem.
+Afterward, the customer compares the offers available existing on the market.
+Followed by the customer moving into consideration, then to the decision, and finally into the on-boarding.

-When having mapped your customer’s actions, you start populating the lanes underneath, going left to right, with insights and content that will inform your prioritization to maximize your impact.
+Now, when the customer is entering your offer, you follow them, step-by-step, throughout the experience.
+The customer journey will probably end with the customer leaving and off-boarding.
+Having mapped your customer’s actions, you start populating the lanes underneath, going left to right.
+You do this using insights and content that will inform your prioritization to maximize your impact.

 Why the vertical aspect of the customer journey is crucial